 The CCNSG Test-Only for Renewal Course is for existing passport holders.
 Therefore, this serves as an alternative option to the CCNSG Renewal Course with no classroom workshop elements.

-Candidates must take the online renewal test within three months of the safety passport expiry date.
 Remember, no training or assistance will be given at the test so candidates must ensure they have revised their health and safety knowledge ahead of the session. test consists of 60 multiple choice questions with a pass mark of 48 (80%).

 Topics contained within the CCNSG renewal test include: